speakeasy-sdks/gr4vy-typescript/README.md

 const sdk = new Gr4vy({ debugLogger: console });
 ```

+You can also enable a default debug logger by setting an environment variable `GR4VY_DEBUG` to true.
 <!-- End Debugging [debug] -->

 <!-- Start File uploads [file-upload] -->